-Immediate care during an episode involves avoiding both water and food and informing your vet.
+Immediate care during an episode can involve avoiding both water and food (to give the pancreas a rest) and informing your vet.
 Your vet may recommend hospitalization with IV fluids and antibiotics if the episode is life-threatening.

 After the episode has passed, you may be advised to switch to a nutrient-rich, low-fat diet.
 This will help but may not be enough.
 Dr. Becker suggests giving your pet a high-quality supplement of digestive enzymes.10 Your vet may also recommend medications to assist the function of the pancreas.

 >> Read more: Yorkie Allergies: What Are Yorkies Allergic To?